Agriculture

 • It isn't easy to spray top-dressed fertilizers in plastic mulching.

 Selecting the right mulching paper is a tricky task.
-But do not worry, we have got you covered!
+But do not worry; we have got you covered!
 With the factors we have listed below, you can choose the right mulching paper that is suitable to boost your crop production.

-Thickness: Choosing the correct thickness of your mulching paper is necessary.
+Choosing the correct thickness of your mulching paper is necessary.
 The durability of the mulching paper depends on its thickness.
 Nowadays, thin mulching paper is sufficient and widely used in short crops like vegetables.
 The thickness ranges from crop to crop; for vegetables, 15 microns to 30 microns is used; however, for orchid crops, film thickness ranges from 100-150 microns.
 Thin mulching paper is less expensive, but thick mulching paper is more durable.

-Perforations: Perforation paper has both advantages and disadvantages.
+Perforation paper has both advantages and disadvantages.
 Lower perforation paper is used to control better fertilizer distribution, whereas water stagnation problems can be avoided with a higher perforation sheet.
 However, weed control is a problem here.

-The Process of Plastic Mulching
+Plastic Mulching

-• Apply the required fertilizer before mulching, and then insert the mulching sheet into the soil.
+• Apply the required fertilizer before mulching and then insert the mulching sheet into the soil.
 Seeds are sown directly through the holes made in the mulch film.

 • The seedlings could be planted directly into the hole in the case of transplanted crops.

 • Another important point to remember is to not cover the mulching film at the hottest time of the day.
-This responsible action will prevent the film from expanding excessively, ensuring the best conditions for your crops.
+This responsible action will prevent the firm from expanding excessively, ensuring the best conditions for your crops.

-Irrigation Practices under Mulching
+Which Irrigation Practices are followed under Mulching in India?

 • Lateral pipelines, which are crucial for the distribution of water, are strategically placed under the mulch film in drip irrigation.
 This film serves to conserve moisture, suppress weed growth, and enhance soil structure.